anolilab/anole.chat/memory-bank/activeContext.md

 ## Active Decisions and Considerations

-- **Production Readiness**: The application is now ready for production deployment with comprehensive features
+- **Production Readiness**: The application is now ready for production deployment with comprehensive features and enhanced UX
 - **Architecture Stability**: The monorepo structure and AI agent package provide a solid foundation for future development
 - **User Experience Focus**: Recent work has prioritized user experience improvements and workflow continuity
+- **Authentication Excellence**: The authentication system now provides industry-leading UX with smart provider ordering and seamless guest access
 - **Code Quality**: Maintained high code quality standards throughout all recent migrations and refactoring
 - **Scalability**: The current architecture supports scaling and future feature additions
 - **Memory Bank Maintenance**: Regular documentation updates remain critical for project continuity